IveMalfunctioned/CEV2/README.md

 # Windows 10 Developer's Edition

 Windows 10 Developer's Edition (Codename CEV2) is a customized version of Windows 10 aimed towards developers.
+It is based on Windows 10 Debloated BSE v2.1 x64-bit.
 This build is the version 2 of the now defunct Windows modding group WinGamo's [Windows "Coding Edition"](https://imgur.com/a/iepwBQ4) (hence the codename), and includes tools and software for development (primarily C++ and Python) and a few for power users.

 # Changelog:

-Everything included in its [v2.1 BSE](https://pastebin.com/iuMPQg76) base, plus:
+Everything included in its [v2.1 BSE base](https://pastebin.com/iuMPQg76), plus:
 - Custom Wallpaper
 - God Mode is enabled on the desktop
 - Custom start menu layout